jcaip/jcaip.github.io/projects.md

 * [CS188 Literature Review](\CS188-Literature-Review) Literature Review for CS188 class project
 * [ML Server](\ML-Server) Setting up a server for machine learning
 * [CS188 Project](\CS188-Project) Using document vectors to predict medical phrases
++ [Predicting User Submission with a Recurrent Neural Network](https://blend.com/predicting-submission/) Some of the work I do at Blend

 ### Web Development
 * [Dockerizing Web Applicaitons](\Dockerizing-Web-Applications) Explanation of Dockerfiles